gordievvlad/Practice/Documentation/Software Requirements Specification.md

 * Storing a list of products
 in a database;
+* Storing a list of warehouses in a database;
+* Storing a list of clients
+in a database;
 * Displaying a list of products ;
+* Displaying a list of clients ;
+* Displaying a list of warehouses ;
 * Updating the list of products
-(adding, editing, deleting);
+(adding, deleting);
-* Display of the list of products sold ;
+* Updating the list of clients
+(adding, deleting);
-* Updating the list of products sold
+* Updating the list of warehouses
-(adding, editing, deleting);
+(adding, deleting);
-* Filtering by date of sale;
+* Display of the list of shipment product ;
-* Display of the list of decommissioned goods ;
+* Display of the list of delivery product ;
-* Updating the list of decommissioned goods
+* Updating the list of shipment product
+(adding, deleting);
+ Updating the list of delivery product
-(adding, editing, deleting);
+(adding, deleting);
+* Filtering by date of delivery;
-* Filtering by the date of debiting;
+* Filtering by date of shipment.

 ## 1. Products
 ### 1.1 Display list of products